ALERT: Protect The Nondiscrimination Provision Of The Affordable Care Act

 Have you been discriminated against in a health care setting because you identify as LGBTQ?
 Maybe you know someone who has suffered this type of discrimination?
 Would you be willing to share your story with us?
 Click on the 2 -5 - 12 minute buttons below and we'll guide you through the process.
 Together we CAN make a difference.

-The Administration is proposing a new interpretation of the nondiscrimination provision in an attempt to roll back protections of the Health Care Rights Law (Section 1557 of the Affordable Care Act).
-This proposal has recently moved to the Office of Information and Regulatory Affairs for review.
+The Administration is proposing a harmful new interpretation of the nondiscrimination provision in an attempt to roll back protections of the Health Care Rights Law (Section 1557 of the Affordable Care Act) under the guise of religious freedom.
+This proposal is currently in the Office of Information and Regulatory Affairs for review.

-If strong, clear rules prohibiting discrimination are eliminated, it will lead to confusion, unequal access, and potential rollbacks of landmark progress in health coverage and care, particularly for women and LGBTQ patients.
+If strong, clear rules prohibiting discrimination based on religion are eliminated, it will lead to confusion, unequal access, and potential rollbacks of landmark progress in health coverage and care, particularly for women and LGBTQ patients.